 CONCUSSION | SYMPTOMS, MANAGEMENT, & RETURN TO PLAY

 I take concussion very seriously.
-You may have previously had the attitude of “shake it off” & “I’ll be alright”, but this is no longer acceptable.
+Players may have previously had the attitude of “shake it off” & “I’ll be alright”, but this is no longer acceptable.

 Your teammates, physio, referee, coaches, and club will not accept a player on the field following a concussion.
 No arguments.